 Roberto Chessa, born in Nuoro in 1978, is an artist, painter and professional breakdancer.

 Ever since his adolescence he took an interest in painting, following his father’s footsteps.
 His love for art continued through the years: he attended the Art Institute and the Academy of Arts in Sassari.
 At the same time he approached the Hip Hop culture thanks to many graffiti in his hometown and the movements of boys breakdancing on cardboard.
 He learned the basic steps by himself and in ’93 moved to Sassari where he established the Sirbones Crew, achieving remarkable results in Italy and abroad.
 From 2011 until 2015 he lived in London where he kept on dancing and painting.
 He then got back to Sardinia to attend a painting school by Giovanni Manunta, known as Pastorello.
 This experience changed his painting radically.
-Currently he lives in Sassari and carries out his artistic research, teaching the Hip Hop culture to young generations.
+He currently lives in Sassari where he carries out his artistic research and teaches the Hip Hop culture to young generations.
 Painting remains his main activity, a constant aesthetic investigation that grows through geometric paintings with strong visual impact.